Dizziness and Vertigo With MS: 9 Facts and Ways To Manage | MyMSTeam

 Lea este artículo en español

-Many people with multiple sclerosis (MS) experience dizziness.
-According to the Multiple Sclerosis Trust, at least 1 in 3 people diagnosed with multiple sclerosis will experience dizziness sometime during their life.
-More than 18,000 MyMSTeam members report experiencing dizziness or vertigo — the sensation that your surroundings are spinning or swaying or that you are completely out of balance with the room and objects around you.
+According to the Multiple Sclerosis Trust, at least 1 in 3 people diagnosed with MS will experience dizziness sometime during their life.
+More than 19,000 MyMSTeam members report experiencing dizziness or vertigo — the sensation that your surroundings are spinning or swaying or that you are completely out of balance with the room and objects around you.
 This sensation is often accompanied by a feeling of lightheadedness.

-MS is an autoimmune condition in which the immune system mistakenly attacks the myelin (protective coating around nerve fibers) in the central nervous system (CNS), which includes the brain and spinal cord.
-The resulting demyelination (damage to the myelin) can cause lesions, or areas of damaged tissue, that lead to a wide array of symptoms that may include dizziness and vertigo.
+MS is an autoimmune condition in which the immune system mistakenly attacks the myelin (protective coating around nerve fibers) in the central nervous system (CNS), which includes the brain, the optic nerve, and spinal cord.
+The resulting damage to the myelin can cause lesions, or areas of damaged tissue, that lead to a wide array of symptoms that may include dizziness and vertigo.
 However, these can also be symptoms of another condition or a side effect of medication.

-Dizziness can cause balance problems that affect daily life and even lead to falls, especially alongside symptoms like muscle spasticity (involuntary muscle spasms or stiffness).
+Dizziness can cause balance problems that affect daily life and even lead to falls, especially combined with symptoms like muscle spasticity (involuntary muscle spasms or stiffness).
 Read on to better understand the symptom of dizziness and learn ways to manage it to improve your quality of life.

 1. Dizziness Can Be an Early Symptom of MS